demisto/content-docs/docs/contributing/sla.md

    4. Please check the status of the build of your PR once it is completed - If the build includes errors, please try to solve them - for more information about the build process please see [the-build-process](../contributing/conventions#the-build-process).

    5. During the review process monitor your PR - your reviewer will add comments to the Pull Request, asking questions and requesting changes.
-In order to establish a decent release process for your contribution, you are kindly asked to respond to the reviewer's code review and apply the required changes within **14 days**.
+In order to establish a decent review process for your contribution, you are kindly asked to respond to the reviewer's code review and apply the required changes within **14 days**.
       **Stale Pull Requests might be closed**.

    6. In some cases, your reviewer will ask you to schedule a meeting to see an interactive demo.
 Make sure you have a working installation of Cortex XSOAR with your pack fully configured.
 Check out our [Contribution Demo Page](../contributing/demo-prep) for more details.